Betsy Ross: Early life and education

-Betsy Ross was born on January 1, 1752, to Samuel Griscom (1717–1793) and Rebecca James Griscom (1721–1793) in Philadelphia, Pennsylvania.
+Betsy Ross was born on January 1, 1752, to Samuel Griscom and Rebecca James Griscom in Gloucester City, Colony of New Jersey (modern-day New Jersey).
+Samuel Griscom is listed as living at Comb's Alley in Philadelphia in December 1754 based on an advertisement related to a plantation for sale on the Newton Creek in Old Gloucester County or present day Camden County NJ.
+Combs Alley ran between 2nd and Front Streets and is now Cuthbert Street.
+She moved with her family to Philadelphia, Pennsylvania, when she was a toddler.
 Ross was the ninth of seventeen children, of whom only nine survived childhood.
 A sister, Sarah (1745–1747), and brother, William (1748–1749), died before Elizabeth ("Betsy") was born (another sister, Sarah Griscom Donaldson (1749–1785), was named after the earlier deceased Sarah).
 Ross was just five years old when her sister Martha (1754–1757) died, and another sister, Ann (1757–1759), lived to just the age of two.
 Brothers Samuel I (1753–1756) and Samuel II (1758–1761) both died at age three.
 Two others, twins, brother Joseph (1759–1762) and sister Abigail (1759–1762), died in one of the frequent smallpox epidemics in the autumn of 1762.
 Ross grew up in a household where the plain dress and strict discipline of the Quakers dominated.
 She learned to sew from a great aunt, Sarah Elizabeth Ann Griscom.
 Ross's great-grandfather, Andrew Griscom, a member of the Quakers and a carpenter, had emigrated in 1680 from England.

 After Ross' schooling at a Quaker-run state school, her father apprenticed her to an upholsterer named William Webster.